flowx-ai/docs-flowx/docs/building-blocks/ui-designer/validators.md

 # Validators

-Data validation is an essential aspect of building robust and reliable applications.
-It ensures that the data entered by the user is accurate, complete, and consistent.

-Validators are an essential tool for enforcing data validation rules in Angular applications.
-They provide a set of pre-defined validation rules that can be used to validate various form inputs such as text fields, number fields, email fields, date fields, and more.
+Validators are an essential part of building robust and reliable applications.
+They ensure that the data entered by the user is accurate, complete, and consistent.
+In Angular applications, validators provide a set of pre-defined validation rules that can be used to validate various form inputs such as text fields, number fields, email fields, date fields, and more.

 ![](./img/validators_gen.png)

-Some Angular default validators are available:
+Angular provides default validators such as:

 1. [min](https://angular.io/api/forms/Validators#min)
 2. [max](https://angular.io/api/forms/Validators#max)